pepollms/tracker/_doc/op_3_operations.md

 ### Add or Set the Precinct In Favor Value

-The system  is also allowed to manually add to or set the precinct in-favor value.
+The system  is also allowed to manually add to or set the precinct in favor value.

 __Adding an In Favor Value__